 - 2.13.20.
 Proof of consent given by claimants need not be routinely sent by providers when requesting further evidence.
 The NHS accepts that consent is an integral part of claims for benefit, and proof of consent is not necessary before information is released by hospitals, trusts and clinics funded by the NHS or local authorities.
 From time-to-time hospitals are reminded of their obligations to provide information in connection with claims for benefit and that proof of consent is not necessary. - 2.13.21.
-The position that proof of consent are not required is supported by the General Medical Council, which advises that: '...you may accept an assurance from an officer of a government department or agency or a registered health professional acting on their behalf that the patient or a person properly authorised to act on their behalf has consented'. - 2.13.22.
-If GPs, consultants and doctors request proof of consent they should be reminded of the General Medical Council's advice. - 2.13.23.
-Occasionally an HP may be asked to provide evidence that consent is held before the information is forthcoming.
+The position that proof of consent is not required is supported by the General Medical Council, which advises that: '...you may accept an assurance from an officer of a government department or agency or a registered health professional acting on their behalf that the patient or a person properly authorised to act on their behalf has consented'. - 2.13.22.
+If GPs, consultants and doctors request proof of consent they should be reminded of the General Medical Council's advice.
+If they still require something in writing, the HP should email them a letter assuring consent is held and quoting the GMC advice. - 2.13.23.
+Occasionally an HP may be asked to provide evidence that consent is held in the form of the claimant's signature before the information is forthcoming.
 Only in exceptional circumstances where the GP or hospital has given a valid reason as to why they do not follow the GMC and/or the NHS guidance should proof of consent be sent when requesting further evidence. - 2.13.24.
-In such cases the provider should contact the Department to obtain a copy of the relevant transcript from the initial claim stage. - 2.13.25.
+In such cases the provider should contact the Department for information. - 2.13.25.
 In non-Terminal Illness (TI) cases it may be appropriate to obtain further evidence from an alternative source should proof of consent be an issue. - 2.13.26.
 In TI cases, a telephone call to a different health professional should be considered.
 If there is no suitable alternative the HP should provide proof of consent.
 Once this has been provided, the HP should call the healthcare professional involved in the claimant's care again.
-If the healthcare professional involved in the claimant's care remains unwilling to provide the information in TI cases, an appropriate alternative person - e.g. their consultant - should be telephoned.
+If the healthcare professional involved in the claimant's care remains unwilling to provide the information in TI cases, an appropriate alternative person e.g. their consultant should be telephoned.